nepozs/esphome-projects/bin/docs4files.md

 # nepozs esphome-projects - information about bin files

+# the information below is out of date!!!

 Each file in a given zip archive contains a name consistent with the scheme:
 `project-name_file-format_ESPHome-version_features(options).bin`
 where: